atmoshaman/light-4j-e/README.md

-# light-4j-e
+# light-4j-ext

-An extension library for the Light-4j project
+An extension library for the Light-4j project.

+The minimum required Java version for this library is Java 11.